Snap financial documents confirm its acquisition of social maps app Zenly for $213M

 After Snapchat rolled out its location-sharing Snap Map feature in June, many were quick to point out the interface similarities to Zenly, a Paris-based startup which lets teens keep tabs on what their friends are up to and where they are.
 It turns out Snap hadn’t blatantly copied them for Snap Map, but had, in fact, acquired the team them while allowing the company and its app to operate independently.

-SEC documents not only detail the $213.3 million acquisition price for Zenly, but also that the company paid $135.2 million for an “advertising measurement services company,” assumedly the location analytics startup Placed which the company confirmed it was acquiring this past June.
+SEC documents not only detail the $213.3 million acquisition price for Zenly, but also that the company paid $135.2 million for an “advertising measurement services company.”

 Additionally the document discloses that Snap spent $62.1 million acquiring “a component of a business from a social advertising software company” as well as a startup that operates a “cloud hosted platform for building content online.”